Pinna abnormalities and low-set ears

 The outer ear or "pinna" forms when the baby is growing in the mother's womb.
 The growth of this ear part takes place at a time when many other organs are developing (such as the kidneys).
 Abnormalities in the shape or position of the pinna may be a sign that the baby also has other related problems.

 Common abnormalities include cysts in the pinna or skin tags.

-Many children are born with ears that stick out (prominent or protruding ears).
-Although people may comment on the ear shape, this condition is a variation of normal and is not associated with other disorders.
+Many children are born with ears that stick out.
+Although people may comment on the ear shape, this condition is a variation of normal and is not linked with other disorders.